rmarji/AI-Principles-Book/content/chapters/chapter-9.md

 **Emergent Capabilities**

-As organizations deploy more AI agents across more functions, emergent capabilities will appear—capabilities that arise from the interaction of many agents rather than from any single one.
+As organizations deploy more AI agents across more functions, emergent capabilities will appear-capabilities that arise from the interaction of many agents rather than from any single one.
 Cross-functional insights, organization-wide pattern recognition, and coordinated responses to complex situations will emerge from agent networks in ways that parallel how organizational culture emerges from many individual behaviors.

 **Preparing for the AI-Native Future**